techfolios/template-old/essays/stackoverflow.md

 <img class="ui image" src="../images/Bilde2.png">

-In contrast to this, I found another question which in my opinion is more informative and precise.
+In contrast to this, I found another  <a href="https://stackoverflow.com/questions/359494/which-equals-operator-vs-should-be-used-in-javascript-comparisons ">question </a> which in my opinion is more informative and precise.

 <img class="ui image" src="../images/Bilde3.png">